New: AI voiceover + auto-captions - script to captioned video in one API call. Read the announcement

 Layer 1 - Rendering engines produce the MP4.
 The leaders:

-• Renderly - Remotion-based, template-driven, credit pricing
+• Renderly - Remotion-based, template-driven, credit pricing, inline TTS and captions

 • Creatomate - JSON-to-video API with a strong no-code story